MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-scriptrun--run-script-.md

 function initializeScript()
 {
-    // Add code here that you want to run everytime the script is loaded.
+    // Add code here that you want to run every time the script is loaded.
     // We will just send a message to indicate that function was called. host.diagnostics.debugLog("***>; initializeScript was called \n");
 }

 function invokeScript()
 {
-    // Add code here that you want to run everytime the script is executed.
+    // Add code here that you want to run every time the script is executed.
     // We will just send a message to indicate that function was called. host.diagnostics.debugLog("***>; invokeScript was called \n");
 }